swainechen/chenlab-training/sysadmin/system.md

 apt update
 ```

-## Standard Ubuntu Packages (from the repositories)
+## Standard Ubuntu Packages
-Install regular ubuntu packages that we'll need for later.
+Install regular Ubuntu packages from the base repositories that we'll need for later.
 This took about 30 min on a t3a.small AWS instance.
 ```
 apt install -y automake awscli cmake cpanminus cython evince gnuplot-nox \
   imagemagick libbio-samtools-perl libcairo2-dev libcurl4-openssl-dev \